-NASA astronauts aboard the Orion capsule entered their third day of deep space operations on April 5, 2026, while navigating the gravitational influences of the lunar far side.
+NASA astronauts aboard the Orion capsule entered their third day of deep space operations while navigating the gravitational influences of the lunar far side .
 This orbital trajectory represents the furthest distance humans have traveled from their home planet since the conclusion of the Apollo program.
+By April 5, 2026, the far-side transit had become both an engineering check and a public proof point for Artemis.
 Crew members initiated high-gain antenna arrays to maintain contact with the Deep Space Network as they moved behind the lunar disk.
 Radio signals required several seconds to travel the vast distance between the spacecraft and mission control in Houston.
 Data received during the transit confirmed all life support systems remained within operational parameters.

 Deep Space Life Inside Orion